rnreich/recursive-symmetric-adversarial-ensemble/README.md

 **Evaluation and prediction**: python3 wakeup_cycle_evaluate.py

-Instead of predicting in a normal cycle which is inefficient for this type of network, an initialization sequence is introduced before entering the prediction loop:
+Instead of predicting in a normal cycle which is inefficient for this type of network, an initialization sequence is introduced before entering the prediction loop (line 184):

     syn_rand = np.array([np.random.rand(SYN_SIZE)])
     latent_rand = synapses[x][COMP_GATE_IN].predict(syn_rand)